lukegvoigt/vnr-website/replit.md

 4. Fill out the form
 5. Click "Publish" - changes will automatically commit to GitHub

+### Updating the Upcoming Page
+The Upcoming Events page can be updated through the admin portal:
+1. Visit `/admin/index.html`
+2. Login with GitHub
+3. Click "Pages" → "Upcoming Page"
+4. Edit the content using markdown formatting
+5. Click "Save" - changes automatically commit to GitHub
+6. The content is stored in `src/data/upcoming.md`

+The page displays at `/upcoming` and is linked in the site navigation.

 ## Netlify Deployment
 The site is configured for deployment on Netlify with the following setup: